 How to Sumo DeadliftTongue-in-cheek, we sometimes call the sumo deadlift cheating to highlight the problems with its overuse outside of competitive powerlifting.
-The problem is that, outside of a powerlifting meet, it is simply another accessory lift for the squat and deadlift.
+Outside of a powerlifting meet, it is simply another accessory lift for the squat and deadlift.
 For general strength training, there is no reason to choose between the conventional deadlift and the sumo deadlift.
 They are different tools for different purposes.

 How to Sumo Deadlift (and Why?)

-Every lift is a tool in your toolbelt that can help spur progress and train weaknesses when used properly.
+Every lift is a tool in your toolbelt that can help spur progress, build strength, and train weaknesses when used properly.
 The sumo deadlift is no different.

 Tongue-in-cheek, we sometimes call the sumo deadlift cheating to highlight the problems with overusing the deadlift outside of competitive powerlifting.
 The problem is that while the sumo deadlift is a competition lift, outside of a powerlifting meet, it is simply another accessory lift for the squat and deadlift.
 For general strength training, there is no reason to choose between the conventional deadlift and the sumo deadlift.
 They are different tools for different purposes.

-Below we discuss where the sumo deadlift might fit into your training program; its pros and cons as an accessory lift.
+Below we discuss where the sumo deadlift might fit into your training program; its pros and cons as an accessory lift for the posterior chain.
 Then, walk through how to perform the lift correctly.